IMS Therapy for Chronic Pain | Leading Edge Physiotherapy Alberta | B.C. Physical Therapy

 Contact us today

-At Leading Edge Physiotherapy in Edmonton and St. Albert, all of our IMS practitioners have undergone extensive post-graduate training from Dr. Gunn’s Institute.
+At Leading Edge Physiotherapy in Edmonton and St. Albert, all of our IMS practitioners have undergone extensive post-graduate training from Dr. Gunn’s Institute and/or Functional Needling Experts.
 Since IMS at our facility is performed by registered physical therapists, treatments are eligible for reimbursement by 3rd party insurance with physiotherapy benefits.